When the user object is being synced to the cloud service, you receive the following error message in the synchronization error report:

 Note If you have an urgent change that must be synchronized immediately, you have to manually run a cycle.
 To do this, run the following cmdlet from PowerShell:

 Start-ADSyncSyncCycle -PolicyType Delta

 - Verify that the user name is changed in the cloud service.

 - On the domain controller, change the UPN suffix of the user to use the other federated domain.

 - Force directory synchronization to sync the changes to Azure AD.
-For more info about how to do this, see Force directory synchronization.
+For more information about how to do this, see Azure AD Connect sync: Scheduler.